wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 1. The Prometheus server sends HTTPS GET requests to <strong>scrape</strong> (pull) metrics from <strong>target hosts</strong> defined in its <tt>targets.json</tt> file.
 In addition to statically-defined targets,

+   A single Prometheus server can handle up to 1,000 scrape targets.

 1. Targets can be discovered by <strong>Service Discovery</strong> such as DNS, <a target="_blank" href="https://kubernetes.io/docs/concepts/services-networking/service/">Kubernetes Services</a>, or HashiCorp Consul services.
 The frequency of scraping and other settings are defined in the <tt>prometheus.yml</tt> file.

 1. Each target interacts with Prometheus through a <a href="#Exporters">job exporter</a> service installed on each host.
-There is a <a href="#WMI+Exporter">WMI exporter on Windows</a> and another type of exporter on Linux.
+There is a <a href="#WMI+Exporter">WMI exporter on Windows</a> and a type of exporter on Linux, etc.

 1. This can be done via an intermediary <strong>push gateway</strong> for short-lived jobs.

 1. Exporters reference <strong>custom metric providers</strong> which expose specific metrics.